digitalbazaar/bedrock-angular-form/README.md

 # bedrock-angular-form

-An [AngularJS][] module that provides services and directives for creating and handling forms.
+A [bedrock][] [AngularJS][] module that provides services and directives for creating and handling forms.
 A form can also be dynamically created with a JSON based layout model.

 Uses features from [bedrock-angular-alert][] and [bedrock-angular-resource][].